Disposable Income: Everything You Need to Know

 DPI Wage Garnishment

 The federal government uses another approach to determine one’s disposable income for wage garnishment.
 Sometimes, a taxpayer’s wages may be garnished for a number of reasons, including taxes owed, alimony, or child support.
 The person’s disposable income will be the starting point in determining how much money to seize from the person’s paycheck.
 More specifically, in 2016, the amount that could be garnished from someone’s pay could not be greater than 25% of his or her disposable income or an amount that is greater than 30 times the federal minimum wage, whichever number is less.
 Moreover, the federal government will subtract health insurance payments and automatic retirement plan payments before calculating disposable income for garnishment intentions.

 Household Net Disposable Income

 Household net disposable income is calculated by taking the sum of household income, wages, and other earned money and subtracting all income taxes paid.
 To break this down, you will add up your household wages, salaries, any other income, net property income (if applicable), and any net transfers in kind (net amount).
 Net property income means any property income you receive, i.e. if you own a home and rent it out.
 Net transfers in kind could be a simple transfer from investments.
 After adding the previously mentioned numbers, you’ll then subtract out income taxes.
 The number you get will be your household net disposable income.

 Applying for a Mortgage: Which Type of Income Should I Use?

 If you would like to learn more about disposable income, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.